RUSSIA: Criminal investigations of 69 Jehovah's Witnesses

 In the town of Yelizovo, investigators have charged three people under Article 282.2, Part 1, all of whom are at liberty (though two are under travel restrictions).

 Investigative Committee officials led at least three searches of Jehovah's Witness homes on 19 August, accompanied by armed troops of the Kamchatka Region National Guard.
-They initially detained a total of 11 people, the jw-russia.org news website reported on 22 August, including one who is underage.
+They initially detained a total of 11 people, Jehovah's Witnesses stated on 22 August, including one person who is under 18.
 After "many hours" of questioning, most were released, but investigators sent Vera Ivanovna Zolotova (born 1946), Snezhana Yevgenyeva Bazhenova (born 1977), and Bazhenova's husband Konstantin Aleksandrovich Bazhenov (born 1977) to a temporary detention centre.

 On 21 August, Judge Ruslan Maslov of Yelizovo District Court ordered that Bazhenov should be held in pre-trial dtention until 18 October.
 On 29 August, however, Bazhenov was released by order of Judge Aleksey Ivankin of Kamchatka Regional Court (according to the court website), who decided to impose no further restrictive measures.